rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 Standard C++ requires that this memory be accessible in user's code outside of parallel algorithms, but doesn't require that doing so be fast.

-One mitigation for this concern is to use as the nondefault initial value a proxy reference to the first element, instead of the first element itself.
+One mitigation for this concern is to use as the initial value a proxy reference to the first element, instead of the first element itself.
 The proxy reference would defer the load until the algorithm actually uses the value.
 C++17 `std::reduce` cannot do this because the initial value type *is* the return type.